Advertisement

 Introduction: Why Self-Discipline Is the Real Superpower

-In a world full of distractions, instant gratification, and endless noise, self-discipline has become a rare skill.
+In a world full of distractions, instant gratification, and endless noise, self-discipline has become a rare

 And rare skills create powerful results.